We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-There’s no evidence to prove that male enhancement pills work to increase size or improve performance.
-Many pills can actually be harmful since many brands aren’t fully transparent about their ingredients.
+There’s no evidence to prove that male enhancement pills work to increase penis size or improve performance.
+Many pills can actually be harmful since some brands are not fully transparent about their ingredients.

-If you’re experiencing issues with achieving or maintaining an erection, you may be experiencing ED and should speak with a medical professional to determine treatment options.
-There are several ED medications available, but they all require a prescription.
+If you’re experiencing issues with achieving or maintaining an erection, you may have ED and should speak with a medical professional to determine treatment options.
+There are several ED medications available, and they all require a prescription.

-It’s always a good idea to talk with your primary care physician or a urologist before trying new medications or if you feel like you may be experiencing ED.
+It’s always a good idea to speak with a primary care physician, a urologist, or other healthcare professional before trying new medications or if you feel like you may be experiencing ED.
 ED can be an indication of an underlying medical condition.